 Soraypampa (12,600') to Pampachuana (13,120').
 Trekking time is approximately 6 - 7 hours.

 Several hours of trekking bring us to the Incachiriaska Pass (16,010'), meaning "the place where the Inca cools down."
 After crossing the pass we pause at Sisaypampa, a flat area with incredible views of the surrounding mountains and valleys.
 We continue east, descending through a long and broad valley, some four hours beyond the pass, to our camp near the small village of Pampachuana.
-(B, D)
+(B, L, D)